Brick Kiln Barns

 We welcome 2 dogs per cottage and we don't charge extra for them.

-Got more than 2?
+Want to bring more than 2?

 We are happy to accommodate more depending on size and breed.
 Please contact us with your requirements.

-We have leather sofas throughout and dogs are welcome to snuggle up with you.
+Dogs are allowed in every room of every barn.
+We have leather sofas throughout (except on the mezzanine in Wheelwrights) and dogs are welcome to snuggle up with you.
 All we ask is that you bring your own clean throws for them.

 If you want your dogs on the beds please bring your own bedding as getting those paw prints off our white bed linen is very difficult.